Skip to main content

 Why am I receiving an authentication code before I submit a transaction using my wallet?

 This adds an additional layer of security to prevent unauthorized users from accessing your self-custodial wallet.
-A third-party software provider, Privy, uses multi-factor authentication, in addition to your email one-time password sign-in, to verify who you are before a transaction using your self-custodial wallet is submitted.
+A third-party software provider, Privy, uses multi-factor authentication, in addition to your email one-time sign-in code, to verify who you are before a transaction using your self-custodial wallet is submitted.

 You’ll receive a two-factor authentication challenge and be prompted to enter an authentication code when you try to complete a wallet action, such as transferring funds or purchasing an NFT.
 Once you’ve successfully authenticated, it will be valid for 20 minutes.
 After that time has passed, if you take action with your wallet, you’ll be prompted again with a new code.